Magneds/vue-magneds-test/README.md

 * Create a page for the Homepage.
 It can display any text.
 * Create a page for the display of this design [here](./vue-magneds-test.png)
 * Introduce navigation using 'VueRouter' between the Homepage and this page.
-* On the rendering of the blocks.
-Enable it so I can click on it, and it will fill the block to 100 value.
+* On the rendering of the block, introduce the ability to click on each block, and set the block to 100 value.
 * Color the blocks based off their value.
     * 0 = Grey
     * 100 = Purple